 History and Mission

-Historic Copley Symphony Hall inside the Jacobs Music Center, home of the San Diego Symphony, is regarded as one of the finest classical music venues on the West Coast.
-Originally built in 1929 as The Fox Theatre, a premiere movie house, this lush movie palace style hall became the property of the San Diego Symphony Orchestra Association in 1984.
-The beauty and majesty of this historic hall has added to the stature and artistic growth of San Diego Symphony Orchestra.
-On October 11, 2013, the complex consisting of Copley Symphony Hall, the newly renovated lobbies, the backstage areas, the Grosvenor Family Musicians' Center and the Symphony administrative offices was officially named the Joan and Irwin Jacobs Music Center.
+Historic Copley Symphony Hall inside the Jacobs Music Center is regarded as one of the finest classical music venues on the West Coast.
+Originally built in 1929 as The Fox Theatre, this lush movie palace style hall became the property of the SDSO in 1984.
+The beauty and majesty of this historic hall added to the stature and artistic growth of SDSO.
+In October 2013, the complex consisting of Copley Symphony Hall, the newly renovated lobbies, the backstage areas, the Grosvenor Family Musicians' Center and the Symphony administrative offices was officially named the Joan and Irwin Jacobs Music Center.
 On February 23, 2022, a major renovation project for the Jacobs Music Center and Copley Symphony Hall was announced, scheduled for completion in Fall 2023.

 On January 14, 2002, the San Diego Symphony Orchestra celebrated the announcement of the single largest donation ever made to a Symphony Orchestra, totaling $120 million.
 This pledged gift was generously given by Joan and Irwin Jacobs, solidifying a sustained period of stability for the orchestra marked by what has now been over 15 straight years of balanced budgets.
 At the time of the gift, The New York Times declared the San Diego Symphony Orchestra was "placed firmly on the nation’s musical landscape" as a result of this news.
 (Click here for a thorough explanation of the Jacobs Gift as detailed in a Voice of San Diego story on the 10th Anniversary of the Gift.)